-During the 30thAnniversary Celebration of Disney’s Hollywood Studios, we had a chance to hear from Kevin Rafferty, Executive Creative Director and Charita Carter, Producer, both with Walt Disney Imagineering, about Mickey and Minnie’s Runaway Railway coming to Disney’s Hollywood Studios in spring 2020.
+During the 30thAnniversary Celebration of Disney’s Hollywood Studios, we had a chance to hear from Kevin Rafferty, Executive Creative Director and Charita Carter, Producer, both with Walt Disney Imagineering, about Mickey and Minnie’s Runaway Railway coming to Disney’s Hollywood Studios on March 4, 2020.
 There are so many reasons to be excited about this attraction.
 Catch what we learned about it below.

 1 – Mickey Mouse Finally Gets an Attraction